AdWiser

 Calin

-3. Tommy Sands Avatar
+3. Tommy Sands says

 Doing some placement research today for a potential client and found myself frustrated with the anonymous placements and decided to see what kind of info was out the wild on this…I did not hesitate to click on the first result when I saw who the author was.
 As always, great info Calin, Thanks!